elementary-Inc/blog/_posts/2021/2021-04-30-elementary-os-6-odin-beta.md

 ### Look & Feel

 elementary OS 6 is coming with an all-new system stylesheet that retains the essential feel of elementary OS while honing in on the use of elevation and shadow—all while enabling great new user-facing features like system-wide accent colors and a dark style preference.
 We've also refreshed typography, unifying on the Inter typeface in various weights.
 App developers, be sure to test your apps against the new stylesheet and typography to ensure your app looks and feels as good as possible—and consistent with our first-party apps.

-We're also making heavy use of LibHandy throughout the default apps, and we encourage you to look into it as well; there are new Hdy.Avatars, Hdy.Window enables rounded bottom corners and easy dragging from any widget, and Handy includes a few layout helpers to make it easier to adapt your app's interface across small to large displays.

 <div style="margin: 3em auto;">
 {% assign post = site.posts | where:"slug", "look-and-feel-changes-elementary-os-6" | first %}